Stigmond/FoodTruckProject/README.md

 ### Overview

-This is a Java Program which has user create a Food Truck database, and allows user to perform the following:
+This is the Week 2 assignment for the Skill Distillery Java Bootcamp.
+This Java Program has the user create a Food Truck database, then allows the user to perform the following functions:

 * Review itemized Food Truck data, including Name, ID Number, Food Served, and Rating;